quadram-institute-bioscience/phylo-methods/masterclass/README.md

 [Check the list of resources available at the QIB (internal link)](https://quadram-institute.atlassian.net/servicedesk/customer/portal/3/article/10059964?src=1311561195) if you need further training.
 The binfie team also provides [a list of external training resources](https://quadram-institute.atlassian.net/servicedesk/customer/portal/3/article/6455523).

-In particular, although we'll try to accomodate all levels of experience, this is not an introductory course on phylogenetics.
+In particular, although we'll try to accomodate all levels of expertise, this is not an introductory course on phylogenetics.
 The following is a list of open resouces I recommend for a overview of modern phylogenetics, in order of relevance for the lectures: